-Redundancy gain has also been reported in feature singleton detection tasks wherein multiple feature dimensions are used to define a target (Krummenacher, et al., 2001, 2002).
-For instance, Krummenacher et al., (2001) observed that reaction times in trials including a pop-out target defined by two feature dimensions (orientation and color) were faster than those including a target defined individually by either dimension.
+A redundancy gain has also been reported in feature singleton detection tasks wherein multiple feature dimensions are used to define a target (Krummenacher, et al., 2001, 2002).
+For instance, Krummenacher et al., (2001) observed that reaction times in trials including a pop-out target defined by two features (orientation and color) were faster than those including a target defined individually by either feature.
 In various previous studies, a similar reaction time advantage has been observed for cases when two identical targets (i.e., redundant targets) are present or when targets are defined by intra-dimensional redundancy (Holmgren, et al., 1974; Eriksen & Eriksen, 1974, 1979; Miller, 1982; van der Heijden, et al., 1984).
-Redundancy gain was also reported in detection of tumors in simulated X-ray images (Hebert et al., 2020).
+Redundancy gain has also been observed for detection of tumors in simulated X-ray images (Hebert et al., 2020).
 For instance, Hebert et al., (2020) showed that displaying multiple identical or similar images yields significantly lower false-negative rates.
 They suggested that the redundancy gain may reflect a combination of enhanced perception, an alteration in search procedure, and a change in the threshold for when to quit search.
-Each of these studies consistently demonstrating redundancy gain primarily required target detection such that all targets yield the same target-present or-absent responses.

-Much less is known about how redundant targets interact with visual search when fine-detail target feature discrimination is required and the responses could conflict among the two targets.
-We aimed to examine whether the redundancy gain as seen for detection tasks also occurs in discrimination tasks.
+These previous studies consistently demonstrating redundancy gains have primarily employed target detection tasks where all targets yield the same target present or absent response.
+Much less is known about how redundant targets interact during visual search when fine-detail target feature discrimination is required and the responses associated with either target could conflict (e.g., each of multiple target features are mapped to different button presses).
+The present study aimed to examine whether the redundancy gain observed in detection tasks also occurs during discrimination tasks.

 Previous studies have demonstrated that while pop-out detection is thought to suffice with distributed attention across a wide range of the visual field, pop-out discrimination requires focused attention to a stimulus to resolve a perceptual feature.
-Consequently, visual search performance differs as a function of distractor numbers in the context of pop-out search for detection compared to discrimination task (Bravo & Nakayama, 1992; Maljkovic & Nakayama, 1994; McPeek, et al., 1999; Nakayama, 1990; Song & Nakayama, 2006).
+Consequently, pop-out search performance differs as a function of distractor number for detection compared to discrimination task (Bravo & Nakayama, 1992; Maljkovic & Nakayama, 1994; McPeek, et al., 1999; Nakayama, 1990; Song & Nakayama, 2006).
 For instance, Bravo and Nakayama (1992) revealed distinctive visual search patterns associated with target detection and discrimination.
-They presented an odd-colored diamond target among homogeneous colored distractors, where target and distractor colors were randomly switched from trial-to-trial (pop-out search).
-When participants were required to detect the presence or absence of a target, reaction times were relatively fast and did not vary with distractor numbers, demonstrating a characteristic flat slope.
+They presented an odd-colored diamond target among homogeneous colored distractors, where target and distractor colors were randomly switched from trial-to-trial (i.e., the target ‘pops out’ from the distractors).
+When participants were required to detect the presence or absence of a target, reaction times were relatively fast and did not vary with distractor number, demonstrating a characteristic flat slope.
 This result suggested that when there are salient perceptual differences between the target and distractors, a broad scope of distributed attention is sufficient for target detection.
 However, when participants were asked to discriminate a detailed feature of the odd-colored target such as a tiny cut-off corner side, search time decreased as the number of distractors increased.
-Such diverging patterns between detection and discrimination pop-out search tasks have also been consistently reported in both humans and non-human primates (Kristjansson, et al., 2001; Nakayama & Mackeben, 1989; Song & Nakayama, 2006; Song, et al., 2008).
+This diverging pattern of reaction times in detection and discrimination pop-out search tasks have been consistently reported in both humans and non-human primates (Kristjansson, et al., 2001; Nakayama & Mackeben, 1989; Song & Nakayama, 2006; Song, et al., 2008).
 They proposed that the perceptual grouping process of segregating the odd-colored target from distractors is more efficient with larger numbers of homogenous distractors, leading to faster allocation of focused attention to the target (Julesz, 1986; Koch & Ullman,1985).
 Here, we modified Bravo and Nakayama’s paradigm to examine how varying the number of odd-colored targets (one vs. two) influences visual search in target detection and discrimination task.